Carran, Allan Keith (Keith) Interview

 Yeah.
 So the children weren’t very impressed with that outing.

 Quite often this camping was associated with waterskiing, which was another one of our family activities that we enjoyed.
-At that time I had a small boat with an outboard, and we seemed to over the years teach every child in our family and everybody else’s family how to waterski.
-This was quite often at Lake Taupo at Kuratau, down the other end of the lake; also at Lake Tarawera; Lake Rotoiti; even on the Waikato River – I can remember waterskiing up the river on one occasion.
+At that time I had a small boat with an outboard, and we seemed to, over the years, teach every child in our family and everybody else’s family how to waterski.
+This was quite often at Lake Taupō at Kuratau, down the other end of the lake; also at Lake Tarawera; Lake Rotoiti; even on the Waikato River.
+I can remember waterskiing up the river on one occasion.
 But those were great outings we did as a family group.

-And another one of my passions was skiing.
-I first was introduced to skiing when I was at school in Taumarunui, and we went on to the odd school trip up to Mt Ruapehu.
-[Phone ringing] Later on when my children were young we went up to Ruapehu, just for an outing sometime in the holidays, and tried out skiing.
-The children became quite enthusiastic about skiing, and as a result of their interest I resumed my interest in skiing; and we all became hooked on skiing.
-And so for some fifty years until just only last year, at seventy-eight I’ve stopped skiing.
-And every year over the last fifty years or so I’ve been with the children and my siblings who are also good skiers, on an annual expedition to the South Island.
+And every year over the last fifty years or so I’ve been with the children and my siblings who are also good skiers on an annual expedition to the South Island.
 My three children are all excellent skiers, as are my granddaughters and a lot of our family.
-So we’ve skied all of the principal ski fields in the South Island – Cardrona, Mt Hutt, Coronet Peak, The Remarkables, Treble Cone – as well as a lot of the club fields like Porter Heights, and Roundhill, and Mt Dobson, and Craigieburn, and Rainbow.
+So we’ve skied all of the principal ski fields in the South Island – Cardrona, Mount Hutt, Coronet Peak, The Remarkables, Treble Cone – as well as a lot of the club fields like Porter Heights and Roundhill and Mount Dobson and Craigieburn and Rainbow.
 We enjoyed going to the smaller fields and testing ourselves out.
 Yes, there’ve been many adventures while we have been skiing.
-We’ve also skied in the Dolomites in Italy, and in Japan at Hokkaido Island.
-My son, Grant, was at university in Hokkaido, on Hokkaido Island; while he was there we went over there and skied with him.
+We’ve also skied in the Dolomites in Italy, in Japan at Hokkaido Island – my son, Grant, was at university on Hokkaido Island.
+While he was there we went over there and skied with him.
 Grant is probably the best of our three children when it comes to skiing.

 Over many years I’ve been interested in trout fly fishing.
 As I say, my interest probably began in my early days when my father introduced me to fishing.
-When I came to Hawke’s Bay I fished the various rivers; there’s excellent fishing … trout fishing … around the Hawke’s Bay area.
-Trout fishing’s taken me to many parts of New Zealand’s back country, quite often with my friends, Frank Cooper, Ed Gilmour, Mike Sandilands who’s unfortunately not with us now, and Jim McIvor; also our son, Simon, who’s a dedicated young fisherman.
-We’ve embarked on fly fishing trips to the King Country, Nelson, the West Coast, [Tongariro?]
-National Park, Taupō, Taumarunui, South Island hydro canals.
+When I came to Hawke’s Bay I fished the various rivers – there’s excellent fishing … trout fishing … around the Hawke’s Bay area.
+Trout fishing’s taken me to many parts of New Zealand’s back country, quite often with my friends, Frank Cooper, Ed Gilmour, Mike Sandilands, who’s unfortunately not with us now, and Jim McIvor; also our son, Simon, who’s a dedicated young fisherman.
+We’ve embarked on fly fishing trips to the King Country, Nelson, the West Coast, Kahurangi National Park, Taupō, Taumarunui, South Island hydro canals.
 Yes, there’s been many, many excuses for trips around the country to do some fishing.
 However, my favourite fishing destination has always been the Ruakituri River.
 For those who are not initiated it’s inland from Wairoa, backing up onto the Urewera National Park.
 Frank and Ed and I first discovered this fishing paradise about 1970.
 At that time it was largely unknown and very inaccessible.
 The last twenty or thirty ks [kilometres] of the road into the river was narrow, metalled and torturous.
-We had numerous issues over the years getting there and back; not the least was getting past the Marumaru pub [chuckle] which used to be one of our favourite watering holes on the way to the Ruakituri, which we found easy to get into and much harder to get out of.
+We had numerous issues over the years getting there and back; not the least was getting past the Marumaru pub [chuckle] which used to be one of our favourite watering holes on the way to the Ruakaturi, which we found easy to get into and much harder to get out of.
 But we did at that time have the river to ourselves a lot of the time.
 It’s since of course been discovered, and extensively fished these days.

-You might remember, Keith, originally it was very much a brown trout fishery, too – there weren’t so many rainbows; they were introduced later on.
+You might remember, Keith, originally it was very much a brown trout fishery, too – there weren’t so many rainbows.
+They were introduced later on.

 Fishing in the Ruakituri River’s still great, but in the early days it was superb.
 Fish of seven to eight pound were the norm, and above the Waitangi Falls which is a four or five hour tramp into the bush, the fishing was even better.
-I remember one instance in the early days when we were fishing at the Ruakituri when some wild pigs got into our tent while we were away, and chomped through everything we had including, unfortunately, our wine supply which we had in those days in …
+I remember one instance in the early days, we were fishing at the Ruakituri when some wild pigs got into our tent while we were away, and chomped through everything we had including, unfortunately, our wine supply which we had in those days in …

 Sachets.

-So yes – we found that we had very little food and no wine left afterwards, so we borrowed some potatoes from Papuni Station, and had to seriously catch trout to keep on eating for a few days, because as I mentioned the road was fairly torturous [chuckle] and there’s no way to go out easily and get more supplies.
+So yes, we found that we had very little food and no wine left afterwards, so we borrowed some potatoes from Papuni Station, and had to seriously catch trout to keep on eating for a few days, because as I mentioned the road was fairly torturous [chuckle] and there’s no way to go out easily and get more supplies.

 It was actually old Sam Stone who was the manager of the station at the time; he let out the tame pigs that came down and went into the tent.
 Oh, was it?

-Yeah – and he probably knew what he was doing.
-And the other funny thing was, a fisherman walked past our tent, and he saw the tent jiggling and jumping all round the place and heard all this grunting, and he wondered what the hell we were doing in there!
+Yeah.
+And he probably knew what he was doing.
+And the other funny thing was a fisherman walked past our tent, and he saw the tent jiggling and jumping all round the place and heard all this grunting, and he wondered what the hell we were doing in there!
 [Chuckle] But the pigs just went straight through the wall of the tent.
-The problem was when we went in the tarpaulin floor in the tent was covered with t-bone steak bones – you name it; I’ll never forget when we went into that tent and saw the mess!
+The problem was when we went in, the tarpaulin floor in the tent was covered with t-bone steak bones … you name it; I’ll never forget when we went into that tent and saw the mess!
 But Sam Stone gave us half a bag of onions as well; we had onions and potatoes and trout.

 Some years prior to that we’d heard the reputation of the fish above the Waitangi Falls, and decided that we would walk up there through the bush.
-We’d been told there was a track there, but our instructions were … we mixed them up somehow or other.
+We’d been told there was a track there, but our instructions, I think, were … we mixed them up somehow or other.
 So the three of us set off with our packs to go fishing above the Falls where these monster fish were.
 So we went up over the tops through the bush; it was extremely hard going – we struggled away all day, and we were still going along the tops ‘cause that was the only way we could make progress.
 What we didn’t realise of course, is that we’d actually gone past the Waitangi Falls and we hadn’t realised.
 Eventually we thought we’d better get back down to the river.
 This was exceedingly difficult because of the steep country, and we actually had at one stage there to abseil down the faces to get down to the river.
-And when we got down to the river we had the belief that we still had to go upstream to get to the Falls; so we had great difficulty; we kept on going up, up, up the river.
+And when we got down to the river we had the belief that we still had to go upstream to get to the Falls, so we had great difficulty.
+We kept on going up, up, up the river.
 It was so steep we couldn’t find anywhere really, to pitch our pup tents, and eventually I think we pitched them on top of a rock, if I remember correctly.
 And the next day we gave up trying to go up this impossibly steep country to the river, and retreated back only to find – lo and behold!
-Here was the Waitangi Falls that [chuckle] that we’d shot past previously, ‘cause we were so high up in the bush.
+Here was the Waitangi Falls [chuckles] that we’d shot past previously ‘cause we were so high up in the bush.
 So yeah, that was quite an arduous adventure.

 Yes.
 Keith and I eventually bought a Landcruiser and had an insulated canopy with a double mattress in the back, and a cooker Keith made.
 That became our centrepoint for all our travelling, and that took the pig problem away, it gave us warmth during the night, and access to … it wasn’t only the Ruakituri, we went all over the place.